IP1102/VisaCRUD/README.md

 Vietnam,Business,50,180,Multiple,12
 Vietnam,Student,150,730,Multiple,20
 ```

-## ✅ Assessment Criteria
+## ✅ What We're Evaluating

-Rather than looking for a complete implementation, we're evaluating your approach across these key areas and don't expect you to excell in every single one but rather focus on very few that you want to impress us with:

-### Code Quality
-- **Testing:** Strategic test implementation that builds confidence
-- **TypeScript Usage:** Effective type definitions and interfaces
-- **Code Organization:** Logical component/file structure for maintainability
-- **Readability:** Clear naming conventions and function structure

-### Architecture & Design
-- **Developer Experience:** Documentation that enables other developers to work with your code
-- **Tool Selection:** Thoughtful choices with clear rationale
-- **Scalability:** Considerations for handling growth (users, products, queries)

-### Professional Practice
-- **Logging:** Implementation for monitoring and debugging
-- **Documentation:** Clear API documentation
-- **Error Handling:** Graceful handling of expected and unexpected errors
+We're more interested in your approach and decision-making than feature completeness.
+Show us your expertise in the areas you care most about:

+**Code Quality & Architecture:** Clean, maintainable code with thoughtful structure.
+Whether that's elegant API design, component architecture, testing strategies, or performance optimizations.

+**Production Readiness:** Code that feels ready for real users.
+This might include proper error handling, input validation, documentation, logging, or user experience considerations.

+**Technical Depth:** Deep implementation in your chosen focus areas rather than surface-level coverage of everything.
+We'd rather see excellent API design with comprehensive testing than basic implementations across all features.

+**Communication:** Clear documentation of your approach, trade-offs, and decisions.
+Help us understand your thinking and what you'd improve with more time.

 ### Out of Scope
-Don't worry about implementing:
-- Authentication
-- CI/CD pipelines
-- Deployment configurations
-- Extensive wireframes/prototypes
+Don't worry about: Authentication, CI/CD pipelines, deployment configurations, or extensive wireframes.

+### Submission Requirements
+Include a brief document explaining:
+- Your focus areas and why you chose them
+- Key architectural decisions and trade-offs
+- How you'd scale this with more users/data
+- What you'd improve given more time

-> **A note on AI:** Feel free to use AI tools if helpful, we do too!
-Just be prepared to discuss what worked, what didn't, and your thoughts on AI's role in development.
+> **A note on AI:** Feel free to use AI tools if helpful—we do too!
+Just be prepared to discuss your experience with them.

 We're excited to see your approach and discuss your solution.
 Good luck!